benwiz/graphics/README.md

 ### Feature Detection

-Clojure AWS Lambda function that uses OpenCV to identify key points.
+~~Clojure AWS Lambda function that uses OpenCV to identify key points.~~

+The clojure OpenCV library I was using was too large for Lambda functions.
+I've switched to Python2.

 ### Partition